You’ve installed the tools. 🔨🔧 You’ve done the basic Docker tutorials. And you’ve acquired some neat badges to put in your email signature.

 You might build the container image in the cloud, or perhaps inside a Kubernetes cluster, instead of on your local workstation.

 You might add extra steps, which test the container image, or scan it for security issues.

 You might use a container orchestrator like Swarm or Kubernetes to run the container for you.

 The possibilities for variation really are endless.
 But since you can’t possibly learn every tool and method, just have a go and find a workflow that suits you and your team.

 Thanks for reading my introduction to a typical development workflow with Docker.
 We saw how Docker changes the process of building and deploying apps.

-To learn more, check the Docker Mastery course by Bret Fisher, which explores all of these subjects in more detail.
+To learn more, check the Docker Mastery course by Bret Fisher on Udemy, which explores all of these subjects in more detail.
 It’s easy to follow, and will help you own your own Docker workflow.